Printing Terms

 Spot Color

-Spread 1)
+Spread

 Spreading the ink beyond the edge of an object so that there is no gap between it and the next colored object.
-“Choke and Spread” are common methods of trapping elements of a printing job.

 Smooth Finish

-paper finished to Sheffield smoothness between 50 and 150.
-See also finish, Sheffield, smoothness
+Paper finished to Sheffield smoothness between 50 and 150.
+See also finish, Sheffield, smoothness.

 Smoothness